brettz9/jtlt/docs/TO-DO.md

     detecting those types from return values (and generic of each type like `dom()` and `json()`).

+5. typeson methods with zodex validation

-5. Allow, depending on mode, containers to contain containers of other types (e.g., a JS container containing DOM objects, or temporary use of a string container, etc.).
+6. Allow, depending on mode, containers to contain containers of other types (e.g., a JS container containing DOM objects, or temporary use of a string container, etc.).